-Building Nonprofit Resiliency: Strategic Steps in Times of Health
+Building Nonprofit Resilience: Strategic Steps in Times of Health

-In this three-part series, we highlight strategic steps that nonprofits can take to build organizational resiliency in three different phases of its life cycle — in times of health, when initially experiencing financial or other challenges, and in times of distress.
+In this multi-part series, we highlight strategic steps that nonprofits can take to build organizational resilience in multiple different phases of its life cycle — in times of health, when initially experiencing financial or other challenges, and in times of distress.